solygambas/react-projects/README.md

 ## <a name="designsystem"></a>6) My Component Library

-An introduction to design systems with styled components, React Spring and Storybook.
+An introduction to design systems with styled-components, React Spring and Storybook.

 [See my-component-library folder](https://github.com/solygambas/react-projects/tree/main/my-component-library)

 ### Features

 - creating a design system in Figma for colors, typography and buttons.
-- setting up a custom theme and building buttons with styled components.
+- setting up a custom theme and building buttons with styled-components.

 Based on [Design Systems with Storybook & React](https://frontendmasters.com/workshops/design-systems-storybook/) by Emma Bostian (2020).